 Figure 7.4 below presents the NAR in secondary school by district.
+It shows that Gasabo district is ranked among the three districts with the highest NAR in secondary school.

-Gakenke district has a NAR in secondary school of 26.5%, which is above to the national average of around 21% and the above rural area (18.2%) but below the urban area average (37.4%).
-Gakenke district ranks first in the Northern Province.
+Across all Gasabo district, the NAR in secondary school is 37.5%, above the national average (approximately 21%) and the rural area figure (18.2%) but just about equal to the urban area average (37.4%).